-If your dentist website doesn’t both looks and works great on mobile, you are in big trouble.
+If your dental website doesn’t both look and work great on mobile, you are in big trouble.

 Make sure dental patients can have an amazing experience on the phone (ok amazing might be a little bit too much to ask – but make sure your dental website doesn’t stink – causing the dental patient to leave.
 See more of our thoughts on Mobile here Why Mobile Matters

 Check Your Dental Website For Speed

 Slow websites are so 2010.
 If your website is slow, fix it immediately.
 Otherwise, you can assume visitors you have earned through good dental SEO or dental AdWords management will exit in about 2 seconds if they do not find the information they want.
 That 2-second exit back to the search results is a strong signal back to Google that your website is not ready for prime time.

 Include A Google Map On Your WebsiteYour web designer can very easily embed a Google map with your exact address on your website.
 Obviously, this a great way to give Google a big clue that your dental practice website should be relevant to dental patients in Anytown, USA.

 Use Real Images – People Like Real Images Better

 The Google robots likely don’t care much if you use stock photos or not but prospective dental patients likely will.
 Some stock photography is fine but real photos help make your dental practice seem more authentic, warmer, and inviting.
 A bunch of stock photos and generic text might cause website visitors to leave after about 10 seconds.
 You don’t want that as you will lose the prospective dental patient and Google will punish your results.